-Net cash used in financing activities totaled \$5.6 million and \$5.7 million for the three months ended August 27, 2016 and August 29, 2015, respectively.
-Proceeds from the exercise of employee stock options and issuance of shares via the Company s ESPP were approximately \$0.2 million higher in the first quarter of fiscal 2017 as compared to the comparable period of fiscal 2016.
-The Company s stock purchases were approximately \$0.5 million less in the first three months of fiscal 2017 than in fiscal 2016.
-The Company used \$5.7 million in the first three months of fiscal 2017 to purchase approximately 375,000 shares of its common stock on the open market versus \$6.2 million in the first three months of the prior fiscal year to purchase approximately 395,000 shares of its common stock.
-The Company also paid dividends on its common stock of \$3.6 million in the first three months of fiscal 2017, approximately \$0.6 million higher than in the comparable period of the prior year; the Company s dividend rate for dividends declared each quarter of fiscal 2016 was \$0.10 per common share as compared to \$0.08 per common share in fiscal 2015.
-The Company s board of directors increased the dividend rate for fiscal 2017 and declared a quarterly cash dividend of \$0.11 per common share on July 28, 2016.
-The dividend of approximately \$4.0 million, paid on September 21, 2016, is accrued in the Company s Consolidated Balance Sheet as of August 27, 2016.
+Proceeds from the exercise of employee stock options and issuance of shares via the Company s ESPP were approximately \$2.7 million lower in the first half of fiscal 2017 as compared to the comparable period of fiscal 2016.
+The Company also paid dividends on its common stock of \$7.6 million in the first six months of fiscal 2017, approximately \$900,000 higher than in the comparable period of the prior year.
+The Company s dividend rate for dividends declared each quarter of fiscal 2017 is \$0.11 per common share, compared to \$0.10 per common share in fiscal 2016.
+The Company s board of directors declared a quarterly cash dividend of \$0.11 per common share on October 20, 2016.
+The dividend of approximately \$3.3 million, paid on December 15, 2016, is accrued in the Company s Consolidated Balance Sheet as of November 26, 2016.
+With the reduction in number of common shares outstanding as a result of the modified Dutch auction tender offer, the Company anticipates that, if approved by the board of directors, the dividend payable will be approximately \$3.3 million in both the third and fourth quarters of fiscal 2017.

 Our ongoing operations and anticipated growth in the geographic markets we currently serve will require us to continue to make investments in office premises and capital equipment, primarily technology hardware and software.
 In addition, we may consider making strategic acquisitions.
-We anticipate that our current cash and the ongoing cash flows from our operations will be adequate to meet our working capital and capital expenditure needs for at least the next 12 months.
-If we require additional capital resources to grow our business, either internally or through acquisition, we may seek to sell additional equity securities or to secure debt financing.
+We currently believe that our current cash, short-term investments, ongoing cash flows from our operations and funding available under our Facility will be adequate to meet our working capital and capital expenditure needs for at least the next 12 months.
+If we require additional capital resources to grow our business, either internally or through acquisition, we may seek to sell additional equity securities or to increase our use of our Facility.
+In addition, if we decide to do additional share repurchases, we may fund these through existing cash balances or use of our Facility.
 The sale of additional equity securities or certain forms of debt financing could result in additional dilution to our stockholders.
 We may not be able to obtain financing arrangements in amounts or on terms acceptable to us in the future.
 In the event we are unable to obtain additional financing when needed, we may be compelled to delay or curtail our plans to develop our business or to pay dividends on our capital stock, which could have a material adverse effect on our operations, market position and competitiveness.